oxford-code-kats/python-game-of-life-1/README.md

 Running it
 ----------
-Run `python ui.py`
+Run `python main.py`

-This will start, display and run 200 steps of a random board.
+This will start, display and run 2000 steps of a random board.
-To configure, edit the code.
+To configure, see instructions under `python main.py --help`